 Enhance customers experience

 One of the most notable benefits of eCommerce personalization is that you can increase the likelihood of your users coming back.
-This will build, maintain and enhance a long term relationship between brand and customers.
+This will build, maintain, and enhance a long-term relationship between the brand and customers.

 Personalization leads customers to find their specific content relating to suitable products.
 As a result, the experience becomes more consumer-centric than company-centric; one consumer’s virtual purchasing environment may differ significantly from another’s.